Your Specialty Pharmacy Will Send TUKYSA to You and Offer Additional Support

-In most cases, your TUKYSA (tucatinib) prescriptions will be filled in 1 of the following ways:
+In most cases, your TUKYSA (tucatinib) prescription will be filled in 1 of the following ways:

-- Your healthcare provider may send your prescriptions to a Specialty Pharmacy; or
+- Your healthcare provider may send your prescription to a specialty pharmacy; or

-- There may be a pharmacy at your healthcare provider's office or hospital that can fill your prescriptions for pick-up or delivery to your home
+- There may be a pharmacy at your healthcare provider's office or hospital that can fill your prescription for pickup or delivery to your home

 Your TUKYSA and capecitabine may come from two different pharmacies.
 If you have any challenges in coordination of care or scheduling deliveries, Seagen has dedicated staff, Seagen Secure, to help support you in obtaining your medicines.